 MAKE YOUR PASSION

 There are hundreds of different professions in the sporting field.
 Sports coach, sports manager, sports conditioning specialist – the list is endless!
-(Follow this link to learn more about Trifocus Fitness Academy’s Sports Management Courses.)
+(Learn more about Trifocus Fitness Academy’s Sports Management Courses.)
 Although sports coaches help their teams get fit, this type of coach is not a personal trainer.

 Every one of these professionals serves a different purpose and goal.
 From the sports coach standing next to the field, helping the players get ready physically and mentally to the sports manger who organises everything that the team needs to be successful.